ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 </p>

 So in general I don't expect rank-optimizing your returns to maximize your expected utility, for any utility function you're likely to have; or even any utility function you're likely to pretend to have.
 Not unless it happens to be the case that the way to rank-optimize your returns is *also* a way to maximize some more normal utility function like "expected log-money", for reasons that may have nothing to do with rank-optimization.

+*Thanks to Justis Mills for comments; and to various members of the LW Europe telegram channel, especially Verglasz, for helping me understand this.*